reserve-protocol/reserve-index-dtf/README.md

 Note: While the Folio itself is not susceptible to reentrancy, read-only reentrancy on the part of a consuming protocol is still possible.

+### Governance Guidelines

+- After governors remove a token from the basket via `Folio.removeFromBasket()`, users have a limited amount of time to claim rewards.
+Removal should only be used if the reward token has become malicious or otherwise compromised.
+-

+TODO

 ### Future Work / Not Implemented Yet

 1. **`delegatecall` functionality / way to claim rewards**